OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 ## Debug your add-in

-For guidance on how to troubleshoot your Smart Alerts add-in, see the "Troubleshooting guide" section of [Configure your Outlook add-in for event-based activation](autolaunch.md#troubleshooting-guide).
+For guidance on how to troubleshoot your Smart Alerts add-in, see [Troubleshoot event-based and spam-reporting add-ins](troubleshoot-event-based-and-spam-reporting-add-ins.md).

 ## Deploy to users